yehuthi/round_mult/README.md

 use round_mult::NonZeroPow2;

 fn f(data: &[u8]) {
+	// for this example, assume we want to use u8x32 SIMD.
+We could do:
+	// type Simd = std::simd::u8x32;
+	// let lanes = NonZeroPow2::of::<Simd>();
-	// for this example, assume std::simd::u8x32 is used. let lanes = NonZeroPow2::v32();
+	// but to keep this example compiling on stable, we could also use: let lanes = NonZeroPow2::v32();

 	let mut i = 0;